Understanding your website visitors through personas

 Keep also in mind that there is a huge difference between marketing to a business (B2B) and marketing to a customer (B2C) although both of them are selling to a person.

-The use of persona is intensively growing, as more than 93% of companies which exceed revenues and lead goals are using personas through segmenting their database accordingly to personalize experiences for their visitors.
+The use of personas is intensively growing, as more than 93% of companies that exceed revenues and lead goals are using personas by segmenting their database accordingly to personalize experiences for their visitors.

-A recent study on the most important elements of effective B2B content has demonstrated that audience relevance ranks the highest with 90%.
+A recent study on the most important elements of effective B2B content has demonstrated that audience relevance ranks the highest at 90%.

-In another survey,with 640 global senior B2B marketing executives and business leaders, half of them in the internet and software industries, 69%of participants agree that understanding buyers needs or pain point is the most effective go-to-market strategy for a product launch.
+In another survey, with 640 global senior B2B marketing executives and business leaders, half of them in the internet and software industries, 69% of participants agree that understanding buyers’ needs or pain points is the most effective go-to-market strategy for a product launch.

-These studies show it’s now high time for marketers and business owners to put their feet on the customers’ shoes and start building up personas that reflects the real needs and demands of their customers.
+These studies show it’s now high time for marketers and business owners to put their feet in the customers’ shoes and start building up buyer personas that reflect the real needs and demands of their customers.

 Every company, online or offline, must comprehend the market they are working in as well as the best techniques to better cater to their ideal customers.